AssetFetch/spec/spec.md

 ## 3.7.
 Downloading
-After choosing a suitable implementation and unlocking all of its components, the client downloads the files for every component of the implementation into a dedicated storage location.
+After choosing a suitable implementation and unlocking all of the components, the client downloads the files for every component of the implementation into a dedicated storage location.
 At this point the client can - either by itself or through calls to its host application - handle the files that it obtained.

 ## 3.8.
 Handling